Choose Your Trustee Wisely

 This is Strategy #13 from Lamson & Cutner’s publication, “25 Strategies to Prevent Financial Ruin from Long-Term Health Care Costs.”
 Click here to see the other strategies.

-You’ll appoint a trustee (most frequently, your child/children, a sibling or other family member) to manage the trust and make decisions on investing and disbursing your funds.
-Most frequently grantors choose their child/children, a sibling or other family member, but it is their choice.
+You'll appoint a trustee to manage the trust and make decisions on investing and disbursing your funds.
 Choose someone who you are confident has your genuine best interests and welfare at heart.
 To use an analogy, a trustee is like the president of a corporation.
 He or she is the boss.
-If you’re going to put your money in a trust, better pick somebody you can count on.
+If you're going to put your money in a trust, better pick somebody you can count on.

-Control is a big issue for many people, especially if they’re currently in good health and have full mental capacity.
-However, if you become ill and need home or nursing facility care, you can either put the money into a trust or potentially lose all of it.
-You’ll forfeit the money without appropriate asset protection planning, because under Medicaid regulations all but a small amount of your resources will go to pay for your care.
-You’ll rapidly deplete your financial base and very possibly end up with nothing.
+Control is a big issue for many people, especially if they're currently in good health and have their wits about them.
+However, if you become ill and need home or nursing facility care, at a certain point it's either put the money into a trust or lose it.
+You'll forfeit the money anyway without appropriate asset protection planning, because under Medicaid regulations all but a small amount of your resources will go to pay for your care.
+Then you'll rapidly deplete your financial base and end up with nothing.

 Considering these factors, you'll be in a better position with a trust strategy and appointing a trustee you have confidence in.
 There are legal restrictions on all trustees, and there aren't many who would want to run the risk of stealing your money.